SimonLeigh/couchbase-mobile-portal/README.md

 ![gif](http://i.gyazo.com/40c4b00380e7b372336810673a0d31d8.gif)
 6. Change some .xml file, the `filewatcher` should pick up the change and Livereload automatically reload the site in Chrome.

+## Markdown documentation

+Part of the documentation is currently written in markdown.
+There are different static site generators that can convert markdown into html and currently we are experimenting with Hugo for the installation guides.
+All the markdown content is located in `md-docs/content`.